 3. RAW VEGETABLES

 6. SALAD WITH OIL

 8. GRAINS (RICE, BUCKWHEAT, QUINOA)

 But, experienced bottoms already know how to slow it down.
-We highly discourage this tactic because we prefer natural techniques, but you are an adult and our job is to provide you with the facts to make the best decisions for your life.
+We highly discourage this tactic because we prefer natural techniques, but you are an adult, and our job is to provide you with the facts to make the best decisions for your life.
 Our friend Alexander Chavez addresses this for Advocate magazine.

 There is a caveat to this trick: it might not work perfectly.
-While I have generally had good success with Imodium, over-dosage has messed up my stomach and actually caused me to have a bowel movement.
+While I have generally had success with Imodium, over-dosage has messed up my stomach and caused me to have a bowel movement.
 It can make you feel cramped and give you a stomachache, especially if you eat food after taking it.
-My backup plan is to always carry a douche in a drawstring bag, but this is not always doable.
+My backup plan is always to carry a douche in a drawstring bag, but this is not always doable.
 I have cleaned in strange places — in the bathrooms of clubs and bathhouses, in the showers at truck stops, and once in the bar owner’s apartment over the club (the music was pounding through the floor below).